confluentinc/ksqldb-recipes/docs/operations/data-center/index.md

 --8<-- "docs/operations/data-center/process.sql"
 ```

 The current state of customer tenant occupancy can be represented with a ksqlDB `TABLE`.
-Events streamed into the `tenant-occupancy` table represent a customer (`customer_id`) beginning an occupancy of a particular tenant (`tenant_id`).
+Events streamed into the `tenant-occupancy` topic represent a customer (`customer_id`) beginning an occupancy of a particular tenant (`tenant_id`).
 As events are observed on the `tenant-occupancy` topic, the table will model the current set of tenant occupants.
 You can query this table at points in time to determine which customer occupies which tenant.
-When customers leave a tenant, the source system will need to send a _Tombstone Record_ (an event with a valid `tenant_id` key and a `null` value). ksqlDB will process by the tombstone by removing the row with the given key from the table.
+When customers leave a tenant, the source system will need to send a _Tombstone Record_ (an event with a valid `tenant_id` key and a `null` value). ksqlDB will process the tombstone by removing the row with the given key from the table.

 Panel sensor readings can be streamed directly into a topic or sourced from an upstream system.
 A `STREAM` captures the power readings when they flow from the smart panel into Kafka.
 Each event contains a panel identifier and the associated tenant, in addition to two power readings.